Measurement of energy correlators inside jets and determination of the strong coupling $\alpha_\mathrm{S}(m_\mathrm{Z})$: Abstract

+The hadronic jets are clustered with the anti-\kt algorithm~\cite{Cacciari:2008gp, Cacciari:2011ma} with a resolution parameter of 0.4, a value suited for parton shower (PS) studies at relatively small angles~\cite{Chen:2023zlx,Lee:2022ige}.
+The jet four-momentum is determined as the vectorial sum of all particle four-momenta in the jet.
 We select the dijet process to measure E2C and E3C because of its large cross section and wide energy range.
-Background processes beyond those produced purely by the strong interaction have a negligible contribution~\cite{CMS:2021yzl}, allowing for a direct comparison between measurement and predictions.
-A series of HLT selections requiring a leading jet with $\pt > 60\GeV$ are used.
-The events must contain at least two jets, with $\pt> 97\GeV$ and $\abs{\eta} < 2.1$.
-The $\eta$ selection ensures that the jet constituents are reconstructed with good spatial and momentum resolution.
+Background processes beyond those produced by the strong interaction have a negligible contribution~\cite{CMS:2021yzl}, allowing for a direct comparison between data and predictions.
+A series of eight triggers are used, each requiring a leading jet with increasing \pt thresholds, the lowest one being 60\GeV.
+The events must contain at least two jets, with $\pt > 97\GeV$ and $\abs{\eta} < 2.1$.
+The $\eta$ selection ensures that the jet constituents are reconstructed with good spatial and momentum resolutions.
 In addition, the two leading jets are required to be back-to-back in the transverse plane, with $\abs{\Delta \phi } > 2$.
-Jets with lower \pt are not considered because the corresponding perturbative QCD calculations can only be performed in a limited \xL range, so that the different stages in jet formation cannot be reliably identified.
-To study the E2C and E3C energy dependence, the two leading jets in each event are binned in eight \pt regions, covering the 97--1784\GeV range.
-The boundaries are optimized so that the corresponding trigger has an efficiency above 99.5\%~\cite{CMS:2021yzl}.
-Corrections for the prescaled triggers~\cite{CMS:2020cmk} are applied.
-All the neutral and charged particles with $\pt > 1\GeV$ within the jets are used to calculate the energy correlators.
-Each single jet contributes multiple entries to the E2C and E3C distributions, and a single event provides two leading jets, causing statistical correlation across \xL and \pt bins, amounting to 40\% on average.
+Jets with lower \pt are not considered because the corresponding pQCD calculations can only be performed in a limited \xL range, so that the different stages in jet formation cannot be reliably identified.
+To study the E2C and E3C energy dependence, the two leading jets in each event are binned in eight \pt bins, in the 97--1784\GeV range.
+The boundaries are optimized so that the corresponding trigger has an efficiency exceeding 99.5\%~\cite{CMS:2021yzl}.
+Weights corresponding to the trigger prescales are applied~\cite{CMS:2020cmk}.
+All the neutral and charged particles with $\pt > 1\GeV$ within the jets are used to compute the energy correlators.
+Each jet contributes multiple entries to the E2C and E3C distributions and each event provides two leading jets, causing statistical correlations across \xL and \pt bins, amounting to 40\% on average.
 Covariance matrices are calculated for the two distributions.
-To avoid correlations between them, we measure the E2C and E3C distributions from two statistically independent data samples, built by splitting the data in two halves.
+Since the analysis is not statistically limited, we measure the E2C and E3C distributions from two independent data samples, built by splitting the data in two halves, to avoid keeping track of the correlations between the two variables, which would lead to larger matrices and computational challenges.